sourcegraph/about/handbook/ops/bizops/user_definitions.md

 ### In-app site admin [usage stats page](https://sourcegraph.com/site-admin/usage-statistics)

-This is a known issue.
 In the site admin panel, we have a Usage stats page that displays number of MAUs.
 This pulls data from Redis, which gets populated by our `usagestatsdeprecated` package.
 This was an old way of collecting data, and is not reliable.
-This has been raised, and will be fixed to use the `event_logs` table.
+This is a known issue, and will be fixed to use the `event_logs` table.